 One thought to keep in mind is that you need to make sure you “sell” your material even though it’s free.
 While your audience isn’t yet paying you with cash for your work, audience members are paying with their attention – and sometimes that’s harder to get and keep.

 People often access great information but don’t consume it.
 Until they consume what you’re offering, they won’t see how you can help them.
 Keep selling the value and the transformation they’re going to get from consuming your information.

 To be effective, you’re going to need to give your audience something more than a 500-word blog post.
 These are a dime a dozen and can be found anywhere.
 If you can give your audience a short piece filled with life-changing information, do it, but most effective posts will take more effort from you.

 I like to refer to this type of content as “epic content,” which is content that is so valuable that consumers can’t believe it’s free.
 You need to strive to create and offer content that your audience feels it should be paying for.

 Here is a list of some possible ideas for you to consider as you’re creating the content you’re giving away:

-When I write a blog post for this purpose, I fill it with content that others I’ve worked with have found valuable, and it usually ends up being longer than my average post.
+When I write a blog post for this purpose, I fill it with content that others I’ve worked with have found valuable.
+It usually ends up being longer than my average post.
 I often combine these with other pieces from this list.
 When you provide great information along with tools to put the information to use right away, you’re separating yourself from the crowd.

 Can you provide something to your audience members that they can take, customize for themselves with a few tweaks, and use right away?
 If you can, you have a valuable piece of content that your audience will clamor for.
-Some examples of this from my business is, Facebook ad template, how to make headline templates, or a blog post template.
+Some examples of this from my business are: Facebook ad templates, how to make headline templates or a blog post template.